 Robert V. Lange attended the California Institute of Technology and received his doctorate in Theoretical Physics from Harvard University.
-After post-doctoral research at Oxford, he became a faculty member of Brandeis University where he is retired and continues to teach in the Sustainable International Development Master’s Degree program of the Heller School.
+After post-doctoral research at Oxford, he became a faculty member of Brandeis University where he is retired.
+He continues to teach in the Sustainable International Development Master’s Degree program of the Heller School.

 Founding the ICSEE, now the International Collaborative

 While seeking opportunities to begin projects in South Africa and Eritrea, the ICSEE developed affiliations with organizations bringing improved stoves and solar energy systems to Senegal, Eritrea, and Ghana.
 The ICSEE applied this experience towards primary projects in Tanzania.
-The ICSEE first entered this arena of action by establishing a project in stove development and solar energy on the island of Timbatu off the northwest shores of Unguja, the southern island of Zanzibar.
+It first entered this arena of action by establishing a project in stove development and solar energy on the island of Timbatu.
+It is located off the northwest shores of Unguja, the southern island of Zanzibar.

 Maasai Stoves & Solar Project

-As a supporter of a secondary school in the Maasai village of Eluwai, the ICSEE was invited by the school’s founder to visit and evaluate the problems of health-threatening indoor smoke and high wood fuel consumption plaguing the homes of the people.
-When Dr. Lange viewed the conditions the Maasai were facing, he decided to focus on this area as one particularly appropriate for the stove and solar work of the ICSEE.
-This commitment led to the establishment of the Maasai Stoves & Solar Project.
+While supporting a secondary school in the Maasai village of Eluwai, the ICSEE was invited by the school’s founder to visit and evaluate a serious issue.
+Dr. Lange was asked to review the challenge of health-threatening indoor smoke and high wood fuel consumption plaguing the homes of the people.
+When he viewed the conditions the Maasai were facing, he decided to focus on this area as one particularly appropriate for the stove and solar work of the ICSEE.
+As a result, this commitment led to the establishment of the Maasai Stoves & Solar Project.